Anish62027/End-to-End-Excel-Dashboard-Project/Coffee Shop Sales/README.md

 2. Open the provided Excel workbook (`Coffee_Shop_Sales.xlsx`).
 3. Explore the dashboard, interact with the data, and generate insights.

+## Screenshots
+- Here are some screenshots showcasing the dashboard:

+## Dashboard Overview

 ## Installation
 No installation is required.
 Simply open the Excel workbook to get started.